espocrm/documentation/docs/administration/nginx-virtual-host.md

-# Configuring Virtual Host on Nginx for EspoCRM
+# Configuring Virtual Host on Nginx

 In this guide we will show how to configure a virtual host on Nginx for EspoCRM on Ubuntu server.